RoboticsKnowledgebase/roboticsknowledgebase.github.io/wiki/tools/docker.md

 $ lspci | grep -i nvidia
 ```

 Failure of the any of the above command indicates that the NVIDIA GPU is not installed into the system.
-You may want to follow this tutorial to install NVIDIA drivers [here][install_nvidia_driver].
+You may want to follow this tutorial to install NVIDIA drivers [install_nvidia_driver](<https://github.com/heethesh/Computer-Vision-and-Deep-Learning-Setup>).

 Now, we need to install package repositiories.